smf-steve/assembly-arms-mips/README.md

-# Assembly: Documentation, Libraries, and Comparison of MIPS and ARM ISAs
+# Assembly-ARM and MIPS: Documentation, Libraries, and Comparison

+## Description:
+   A repository that contains documentation related to both the ARM and MIPS ISA, along with library that contains the implementation of basic subroutines.

+---
+## Status:
+   * Under Initial Development

+## Scope:
+   * Current focus is on developing C and MIPS code for the basic routines
+   * These routines are focused on memory and string operations

+---
 ## Goals:
    1. To provide a set of basic library-level routines to be used within learning projects.
       * The SPIM and MARS simulator provide support for OS calls, but do not provide a library of standard subroutines (e.g., \<string.h\>) written in MIPS.